Psy-Fer/interARTIC/docs/installation.md

 If Python is not installed, follow [this link](https://www.python.org/downloads/) and follow the instructions there.

-* This application uses Python3 as the default, Python2.7.
+* This application uses Python3 as the default, not Python2.7.

 If you are a Linux user, you may instead follow the commands below to install Python:
 ```